‘Reasonable Doubt’: A Conscious Hip-Hop Classic Brought to You by Jay-Z and Ronald Reagan

 Can I Live

 “I did an interview with HipHopDX and I told them I was more conscious than every conscious rapper that was rapping,” Glasses Malone replied when I asked him about being labeled a “gangster rapper” as opposed to a “conscious rapper.”
 For those not in the know, a mere glance over the cover of Glasses’ latest project, GlassHouse 2, might have them questioning Malone’s logic.
-However, those who have listened to Malone’s music, or Hip-Hop in general, with a critical thinker’s approach understand; you can’t get any more conscious than the “gangster rapper,” and often, those doling out these labels lack of connection to the subject matter clouds their judgment.
+However, those who have listened to Malone’s music, or Hip-Hop in general, with a critical thinker’s approach, understand; you can’t get any more conscious than the “gangster rapper,” and often, those doling out these labels lack connection to the subject matter clouds their judgment.
 In an interview I did with MC Ren, he explained where the ‘gangster rap” label came from:

 We never labeled it “Gangsta Rap,” and that’s the killer part.
 Somebody will label you one thing, and it sticks with you like you labeled it yourself.
-We did an interview one time at Eazy’s momma’s house in the backyard when we was first starting out.
+We did an interview one time at Eazy’s momma’s house in the backyard when we were first starting out.
 I think it was LA Weekly.
 This white dude came to E’s momma’s house.
 You gotta think back to when that music came out.
 This white dude comes out there, and he gets out the car shaking.
 This is a true story.
 I saw a picture the other day on Instagram of the photo we took back then.
 I was like, “Ah, that brought back memories.”
-Anyway, this dude get out the car shaking, and we back there—me, E, Dre and Laylaw—and E goes in the house with dude back there doing the interview.
+Anyway, this dude gets out the car shaking, and we back there—me, E, Dre and Laylaw—and E goes in the house with dude back there doing the interview.
 He asked if he wants to take a picture, and E says, “I’m gonna go in here and get some guns.”
-So E go in there, gets some guns and gave everybody a gun.
+So E goes in there, gets some guns and gave everybody a gun.
 This dude was so nervous.
-He was so nervous, he was standing up and went backwards.
+He was so nervous, he was standing up and went backward.
 He was shaking so bad, he bumped into some shit in Eric momma backyard.
 I’m like, “Man, I ain’t never seen nobody that nervous.”
 The same dude that was nervous like that shaking, wanted to get the hell up out of there, out of Compton… that’s the dude that labeled that shit “Gangsta Rap.”
-He must have went home, with that in his head, scared as hell.
+He must have gone home, with that in his head, scared as hell.
 We just chilling, waiting for the interview.
 He ran with that, and from that day on, that’s where that whole “Gangsta Rap,” shit comes from.

 -MC Ren via HipHopDX